ASHP Accredited

 Positions: 1

-Application Due: January 2, 2026
+Application Due: TBD

-Starting Date:
+Starting Date: TBD

-Estimated Stipend: $53,000 + benefits
+Estimated Stipend: $56,000 + benefits

 Purpose Statement & Program Overview

 The PGY2 Critical Care Pharmacy Residency at WVU Medicine provides the resident with the knowledge, skills and abilities required to become a competent practitioner.
+The goal of this program is to produce an independent, professional critical care pharmacist who can collaborate with a multidisciplinary team and perform at any level of critical care practice site across the country.

-The program is a twelve-month, postgraduate training experience composed required & elective learning experiences designed to expose the resident to multiple different areas of critical care.
+The program is a twelve-month, postgraduate training experience composed of required & elective learning experiences designed to expose the resident to multiple different areas of critical care.
 After completing a hospital orientation, the resident will begin their 2 to 5 week rotational experiences including the required rotations listed below and a minimum of 3 of the below listed elective rotations based on the resident’s interests.
 Longitudinal experiences will be completed throughout the year to support the resident’s learning and development.

 Learning Experiences